Tes3awy/register-fabric-nodes/README.md

-# Register Nodes to ACI Fabric
+# Register Fabric Inventory Nodes to ACI Fabric

 > When you run the application, the system determines if the node exists and, if not, adds it.
 If the node exists, the system registers it.

 ## Table of Contents

 1. [Directory Structure](#directory-structure)
 2. [Overview](#overview)
 3. [Fabric Node Discovery Statuses](#fabric-node-discovery-statuses)